scraping-xx/cloak/README.md

 * ERRORS
 Were you unabnle to authenticate?
 Follow these steps: https://devcenter.heroku.com/articles/keys

+Make sure you change the Child_Process directory to match your Heroku app.
+This can be found in cloak/front-end/front-end.js.

 ### BONUS
 In this repository, 1 dyno is deployed at the app address so that the IP does not break at a later date.
 I would suggest returning the IP address of the dyno in your own script which could then be built to allow requests from hundreds of dynos and therefore hundreds of addresses.